 These groups have not only cost the City of Edmonton a great deal of time and money - they are oppressors actively hurting 50000 sex workers on the national level - and they’ve cost too many sex workers their lives.
 We are tired of their bullying.
 You’ve heard a sampling of their constant belittling remarks today.
 These groups have blood on their hands.
 Shame on them.

 We’ve noticed that the federal government this year have defunded anti-prostitution groups.
 We believe that is a good place to start.
 Instead of abolitionists groups offering advice at the body rub course, it would be great if the city invited active workers to come and talk to the group.

 Massage therapists that don’t want unwanted advances likely need to work together to first understand that touching another person’s largest organ, the skin, comes with it the possibility of a physical reactions.
 Have customers sign a waiver before starting the sessions - have them sign that they understand the nature of the service so they aren’t left in uncomfortable situations.
 While they are looking inward they should weed out the therapists that accept insurance requests, trading shorter sex work sessions for longer massage sessions.
 It’s offensive and It is fraud.

-A previous speaker from Regina says was we are doing is illegal.
+A previous speaker from Regina says what we are doing is illegal.
 He makes a strong argument for decriminalization.
-Just as surely as cannabis was illegal for 90 years )how well did that work?
+Just as surely as cannabis was illegal for 90 years - how well did that work?
 It is time to help sex workers rise up and be liberated, to allow us to stand tall as we reduce the stigma.